ibm-cloud-docs/workload-protection/cspm-best-practices.md

 ## Next steps
 {: #cspm-best-practices-next-steps}

-To get the most of {{site.data.keyword.sysdigsecure_short}} enable CSPM following the steps described [Implementing CSPM (Cloud Security Posture Management) for {{site.data.keyword.cloud_notm}} using the UI and CLI](/docs/workload-protection?topic=workload-protection-cspm-implement).
+To get the most of {{site.data.keyword.sysdigsecure_short}} enable CSPM following the steps described in [Implementing CSPM (Cloud Security Posture Management) for {{site.data.keyword.cloud_notm}} using the UI and CLI](/docs/workload-protection?topic=workload-protection-cspm-implement).